Arthur Irvine

 In his first two unsuccessful parliamentary contests in Kincardine and Western Aberdeenshire in 1935 and 1939, Irvine was a Liberal Party candidate, but later joined the Labour Party.
 After two further election defeats in Twickenham in 1945 and Aberdeen South in 1946, he was eventually elected Member of Parliament (MP) for Liverpool Edge Hill at the 1947 by-election.
-He was deselected by his local party in 1977.
+He was deselected by his local party, after several earlier attempts, in 1977.
+Irvine had been criticised for many years for spending only one night per month in his constituency, preferring to spend his time on his law practice in London.

 Irvine became Solicitor General for England and Wales in 1967, when he was knighted and served till 1970.

 He became a privy councillor in the New Years Honours 1970.

 His son Michael Irvine served as Conservative MP for Ipswich between 1987 and 1992.